SolidLink95/TotkBits/README.md

 - [NiceneNerd](https://github.com/NiceneNerd): [roead](https://github.com/NiceneNerd/roead), part of [msbt](https://github.com/NiceneNerd/msyt) library (used only for Big Endian msbt) and [RESTBL library](https://github.com/NiceneNerd/restbl)
 - [jordanbtucker](https://github.com/jordanbtucker): [msbt c++ library](https://github.com/EPD-Libraries/msbt) (used for Little Endian msbt)
 - [dt-12345](https://github.com/dt-12345): [AINB](https://github.com/dt-12345/ainb.git) and [ASB](https://github.com/dt-12345/asb.git) parsers

+# Known Issues
+- .szs files can be edited and saved but for some reason the games like Super Mario Oddyssey won't boot with those (its the fault of roead::Yaz0::compress).
+Opening file again in Switch Toolbox and saving fixes this issue.